Learning by Doing: Legal Clinics

 Practice alternative dispute resolution techniques involving juvenile court matters, criminal misdemeanors, employment discrimination cases, landlord-tenant disputes and small claims.

-Help represent middle-income and small-business taxpayers before the U.S. Tax Court and U.S. District Court; interview and counsel clients, conduct factual investigations and legal research, develop case strategies, prepare tax returns, and assist with litigation.
-Beginning with the Spring 2014 semester, students will also have the opportunity to assist with drafting wills, trusts and powers of attorney, counseling clients on estate planning, asset protection, and property disposition strategies, and administration/probate of testate and intestate estates.
+Represent middle-income and small-business taxpayers before the U.S. Tax Court and U.S. District Court as well as assist with drafting wills, trusts and powers of attorney, counseling clients on estate planning, asset protection, and property disposition strategies, and administration/probate of testate and intestate estates.

 Learn more about the Chicago-Kent Law Offices and its services.